Arathh155/ELK-Stack-/README.md

 Ansible Build How-to

 **Description of the Topology**
 The purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+Load abalancing keep application highly available and easier to manage.
+The Jumpbox acts as a gateway point for the private servers.
+Putting in an ELK Server allows us to monitor vulnerable Virtual machines for changes in the data and/or system logs.

 | Name           | Function     | IP Address                 | Operating System |
 |----------------|--------------|----------------------------|------------------|